battlecode/battlecode-server-2017/specs.md

 Calling `yield()` and `selfDestruct()` instantly end the turn of a robot, potentially saving bytecodes.
 Otherwise a turn ends naturally when the bytecode limit is hit.
 Every turn a robot gets 10000 bytecodes to run code.

 ### Cows
 Cows are a scalar field.
 Each location on the map has a certain natural cow growth.
-During each turn, each location gains a number of cows equal to the natural cow growth, and then 0.5% of the cows on that location die a natural death.
+During each turn, each location gains a number of cows equal to the natural cow growth, and then 0.5% of the cows (`GameConstants.NEUTRALS_TURN_DECAY`) on that location die a natural death.

 Cows can be influenced by noise and attacks.
 After each turn, cows will run away from the averaged location of all the noises they heard that turn.
-Short-range noises (running, Noise Tower light attacks) scare cows in range^2 9, and long-range noises (shooting, Noise Tower normal attacks, and self destructs) scare cows in range^2 36.
+Short-range noises (running, Noise Tower light attacks) scare cows in range^2 9 (`GameConstants.MOVEMENT_SCARE_RANGE` and `GameConstants.NOISE_SCARE_RANGE_SMALL`), and long-range noises (shooting, Noise Tower normal attacks, and self destructs) scare cows in range^2 36 (`GameConstants.ATTACK_SCARE_RANGE` and `GameConstants.NOISE_SCARE_RANGE_LARGE`).
 If the direction away from this averaged location points between two locations, the cows will split evenly between those locations.
 If the cows cannot move away from the average noise source, they will not move at all.
 If the average noise source is the current square of the cows, then the cows will scatter, dividing themselves equally amongst valid neighboring locations.

 Cows in a PASTR containment field cannot leave the field, and cows on the same square as a robot will not leave that square due to noise until the robot moves.
 If a cow is in two PASTR containments, then it will stay within both PASTR containments.
 In addition, attacking a square (except for Noise Tower attacks) destroys all cows on that square and self destructs will destroy all cows within range.
 All weapons used are certified humane.